fknemi/fknemi/README.md

 ### I'm a Student and Developer!
 - I primarily work with Typescript and Python
 - I enjoy working on the web
+- I'm currently a junior at PIEMR, IN